Make a Li-ion battery charging pack for your Xbox 360 controller.

 Having a professional charger like a TRUE IMax B6AC v2 charging station costs around $59 which is why it may be a little overkill for the average user who wants to simply charge a lithium battery.
-I bought this because of the rampant amount of fake lithium batteries out there that promise awesome amperage.
+We bought this because of the rampant amount of fake lithium batteries out there that promise awesome amperage.
 However, when put to the test those high amperage batteries fall flat on their face.
 Read here about a perfect example of this with SkyWolfEye 14550 batteries.

 The breakdown of the old controller battery casing.

 What is pictured above is the

 victim candidate for this project.
 It’s a old rechargeable battery pack that I’ve had for almost 7 years.
 I can leave it in my controller all night and it will never charge past 0.917 volts. which it should be at around 2.4-2.5 volts as the batteries are in a 1P2S configuration ( 2 cels in series stacked to provide enough voltage to step up the necessary circuits in the xbox)